Terms of service for PocketLaw

 We offer the Services to companies and other legal entities.
 You warrant that you are authorised to enter into these Terms on the behalf of the legal entity as well as to use all Functions.

-These Terms, and any documents referred to herein, constitute the entire agreement between us in relation to the Services.
-You warrant that the persons (e.g. employees and representatives) you authorise to create Accounts and use the Services have read and understand the Terms.
-You are at all times responsible for the use of Services under these Terms, including by such persons - as if it was you using the Services.
+You warrant that the persons (e.g. employees and representatives) you authorise to create Accounts and use the Services have read and understand these Terms.
+You are at all times responsible for the use of Functions under these Terms, including by such persons - as if it was you using the Functions.

 Use of the Functions